nens/threedi-docs/source/f_problem_solving.rst

 Modeller Interface
 ---------------------

+- The toolbox does currently not work properly for QGIS 3.22.
+You cannot edit your schematisations.
+Please use QGIS 3.16 for now if you have this issue or use the Modeller Interface.

 - The Modeller Interface and the plugins have trouble installing if there is already a previous version installed because of old dependencies.
 Please remove (before installing a new version) the folder '{user profile} \ python' alle folders instead of 'expressions', 'plugins' and 'share'.  (e.g. the error 'sqlalchemy' might indicate this is the case)